Home » Guides » General » Tools To Make Holes In Wood Of All Shapes and Sizes

 Available on Amazon: Hex Quick Change Drill Bit

-The popular twist drill bits are likely already in your toolbox and do fine making holes up to about 1/2″.
+The famous twist drill bits are likely already in your toolbox and do fine making holes up to about 1/2″.

-While the twist drill bit looks the same as the pilot point drill bit you’ll see one important feature missing: the pilot point for the larger bits.
+While the twist drill bit looks the same as the pilot point drill bit, one crucial feature is missing: the pilot point for the more significant bits.

-However, if you use a punch to make an indent for these bits they work fine for sizes over 3/16.
-But over that size and these bits can “wander” in the wood grain.
+However, if you use a punch to make an indent for these bits, they work fine for sizes over 3/16.
+But these bits can “wander” in the wood grain over that size.

-A twist drill bit works in any type of wood but is limited maximum hole size and is less accurate for larger sizes due to lack of a pilot point.
+A twist drill bit works in any wood but is limited to maximum hole size and is less accurate for larger sizes due to the lack of a pilot point.

 5. Making Medium Sized Holes in Wood With Spade Bits